Manilla, New South Wales: History

-The junction of the Manilla and Namoi Rivers was for generations, a camping ground for the local indigenous people, members of the large Kamilaroi (Gamilaraay) tribes of northwestern New South Wales.
+In about 1837, William Wentworth and John Charles Lloyd, squatted on a large tract of land in the area by moving stock further north.
+Wentworth named the station "Monilla and Glen Riddle", the boundaries of which overlapped somewhat with Dinawirindi, as shown in the 1848 Government Gazette, spreading on both sides of the Namoi and up the Manilla River.
+Dinawirindi was later reduced in size and re-named as Durham Court with the Baldwin family holding the property up until 2016.
+Cuerindi was also held within the Hall family for generations.

 During the 1850s, teamsters with bullock waggons were regularly transporting goods from the Hunter District through the Manilla area to outlying cattle stations and the northern goldfield settlements of Bingara and Bundarra.
 Teams were often delayed at the junction of the Namoi and Manilla Rivers by high water.
 In 1853, enterprising Englishman George Veness arrived at ‘The Junction’ to set up a store and wine shop at the teamsters’ camping ground.
-In doing so, Veness led the way to town settlement and is acknowledged as the Founder of Manilla.
+In doing so, Veness is acknowledged as the founder of the Manilla township which was located on the boundary of the Manilla and Dinawirindi pastoral properties.
 The town's early prosperity was founded on the highly productive wheat and pastoral industries.

-Manilla also features a new library centre.
-Located within the Tamworth Regional Council office in the main street of Manilla, the library is a new type of facility which is known globally as a convergence centre.
-This means there are many facilities on offer including Centrelink Agency, the Manilla Book Club, a free weekly Storytime for preschool aged children and many other community activities.
+In 1864, the nascent township was practically wiped out by an immense flood.
+It took many years for the town to recover, with the first school being built in 1878 and the first post-office in 1880.

-Australian singer-songwriter Darren Hanlon immortalised the town of Manilla in his song 'Manilla NSW' which appeared on his 2006 record, 'Fingertips and Mountaintops'.
+Australian singer-songwriter Darren Hanlon produced a song entitled 'Manilla NSW' which appeared on his 2006 record, 'Fingertips and Mountaintops'.